olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 * status- Struct containing information on received message

-***NEED TO EXPLAIN  MPI_Comm_rank(MPI_COMM_WORLD, &rank);**
+***NEED TO EXPLAIN  MPI_Comm_rank(MPI_COMM_WORLD, &rank);** **general spelling editing**

 Here is the code ptp.c, where process 0 will send the message "hello!" to process 1.
-However, the recive funtion has three missing argumemts labled A, B. and C.
+However, the receive funtion has three missing argumemts labled A, B. and C.
-You challenge is to use the arugments in the send function and the function defintions above to fill in the missing arguments.
+Your challenge is to use the arugments in the send function and the function defintions above to fill in the missing arguments.

 Some of the questions to help you:
 Why does the MPI_Send funtion say that the message has 6 elements?
-Why data type is "hello!" ?
+Why datatype is "hello!" ?
 Where is the message going?

 ```